-This site provides information about what you can do and how you can find medical, legal, and psychological assistance if you are a victim of rape, attempted rape, or any other type of sexual assault.
+This site provides information about what you can do and how you can find medical, legal, and psychological assistance if you are a victim of rape, attempted rape, or any other type of sexual violence.
 The information will also enable you to help a friend who has been victimized.

-Sexual assault is a very serious concern on college campuses in this country, including California State University, Northridge.
+Sexual violence is a very serious concern on college campuses in this country, including California State University, Northridge.
 The California State University, Northridge Department of Police Services, wants you to report this crime.
 We pledge the following in exchange: